MichaelDiers/project-templates/parcel/README.md

 }
 ```

-Run the app and check if it available at `http://localhost:1234`:
+Run the app and check if it is available at `http://localhost:1234`:

 ```bash
 npm start